pgEdge/cli/docs/functions/ace-repset-diff.md

         Output format.
 Acceptable values are "json", "csv", and "html".
 Defaults to "json".

     -n, --nodes=NODES
-        Comma-delimited subset of nodes on which the command will be executed.
+        Comma-separated subset of nodes on which the command will be executed.
 Defaults to "all".

     --batch_size=BATCH_SIZE
-        Size of each batch.
-Defaults to config.BATCH_SIZE_DEFAULT.
+        Size of each batch, i.e., number of blocks each worker should process.
+Defaults to config.DIFF_BATCH_SIZE.

     -q, --quiet=QUIET
         Whether to suppress output in stdout.
 Defaults to False.

     --skip_tables=SKIP_TABLES
-        Comma-deliminated list of tables to skip.
+        Comma-separated list of tables to skip.
+If omitted, no tables are skipped.

     --skip_file=SKIP_FILE
         Path to a file containing a list of tables to skip.
+If omitted, no tables are skipped.